maxton4life/alx-system_engineering-devops/0x00-shell_basics/README.md

-The first script pwd shows the absolute path of the working directories The second script ls shows the contents of a directory
+The first script pwd shows the absolute path of the working directories The second script ls shows the contents of a directory The third script changes the working diretory to the users home directory